mar10/nutree/docs/sphinx/ug_advanced.rst

         tree.on("change", on_change)

+.. _iteration-callbacks:

 Iteration Callbacks
 -------------------

-In the following sections we cover :ref:`Search`, :ref:`Traversal`, :ref:`mutation`, etc. in detail. |br|
+In the following sections we cover :ref:`searching`, :ref:`traversal`, :ref:`mutation`, etc. in detail. |br|
 Some methods described there, accept a `predicate` argument, for example :meth:`~nutree.tree.Tree.copy`, :meth:`~nutree.tree.Tree.filter`,